gg2001/tokyoclinics/README.md

 ## [History](https://github.com/gg2001/Clinics/blob/master/HISTORY.md)

 This project is currently at version 1.0.0.
-Published July 16th Saturday 2016 in Tokyo, Japan. <br>
+Published August 8th Saturday 2016 in Tokyo, Japan. <br>
 This is what changed:

 * Editing function